lidat/knowledge-center/pages/knowledgedocs/Agents and Managers/Messaging Best Practices for Agents.md

 If you have an unresponsive customer over a certain period of time, the system will close this for you.

-*Note: In-app customers may have a slightly different behavior.
-If push notifications are enabled, the customer might not need to be in the app to see your response.*
+<div class="note">Note: In-app customers may have a slightly different behavior.
+If push notifications are enabled, the customer might not need to be in the app to see your response.</div>

 #### Do we close a conversation if the customer comes back in over 12 hours?